martycheung/CppND-Facial-Emotion-Recognition/README.md

 <img src="images/code_structure.png"/>

 ## Rubric Points Satisfied
-1. The project demonstrates an understanding of C++ functions and control structures - throughout project there are a variety of loops, functions etc.
+1. The project demonstrates an understanding of C++ functions and control structures.
+- throughout project there are a variety of loops, functions etc.
-2. The project reads data from a file and process the data, or the program writes data to a file - the project reads in data from laptop
+2. The project reads data from a file and process the data, or the program writes data to a file.
-3.
+- the project reads in data from laptop camera, from external Tensorflow model and from an OpenCV face detector model.
+3. The project uses Object Oriented Programming techniques.
+-
 4.
 5.